AriaFallah/WebpackTutorial/part1/README.md

     webpack.config.js

-as this is the name that webpack recognizes as default.
+as this is the name that webpack recognizes by default.
 If you choose to use a different name you would have to use the `--config` flag to specify the file's name.

 ### A Minimal Example